roman-milk/roman-milk.github.io/baby-2.md

  I told her of Baby's sister.
 She got a funny little smile as she sat in my lap, her eyes studying me as just hours before she had studied him.

  "Get the help, Sam.
 I do love you and I will spend the rest of my life with you.
 But, I could not stand another incident like this.
 The next man might be so easily seduced by me into letting my daughters go unharmed."
-Report_Story #2